gabriel73-art/DataProcessor/README.md

 ## Usage
-To execute the Data Processor, follow the following command-line syntax: java -jar data-processor.jar input.txt COMMAND ARGUMENT.
+To execute the Data Processor, follow the following command-line syntax:
+**java -jar application.jar input.txt COMMAND ARGUMENT**.
 You must get inside the "target" folder in the project root directory from the command line.
 Where:

 input.txt is the input file containing the records to be processed.